openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 **Two defining social traits. **Maybe you stutter when you’re nervous.
 Maybe you don’t trust anyone until they’ve proven themselves to you.
 Or, perhaps, you are a winsome bard who almost always talks in sing-song.
 Your two social traits should be characteristics that others will learn shortly after getting to know you.

 **A secret.** Your secret is something that other characters probably won’t find out about until they’ve gotten to know you quite well.
 It’s also a seed for great adventure that the GM can weave into his campaign.

-Here are a few examples of character secrets to give you some ideas:
+> ### Example Character Secrets

-*Before Volkor changed his name and began wandering the land as a barbarian sellsword, he was heir to the throne.*
+> Before Volkor changed his name and began wandering the land as a barbarian sellsword, he was heir to the throne.*
+>

-*Sir Thomas Tuckburrough served as an assassin for the local thieves guild until a job went bad and he murdered an innocent child--that’s when he began his road to the priesthood.*
+> Sir Thomas Tuckburrough served as an assassin for the local thieves guild until a job went bad and he murdered an innocent child--that’s when he began his road to the priesthood.*
+>

-*Talia was raised as a Druid of the Briar Rose, but she fled the Order out of distaste for their violent ways.
+> Talia was raised as a Druid of the Briar Rose, but she fled the Order out of distaste for their violent ways.
 Now, she fears the reprisal of her ex-brethren at every turn.*

 ## Step 6: Choose Perks and Flaws